mjantepasado2030-byte/Q3-VI.-Graded-Activity/README.md

 CONTACTS

-  If you have any issues, ideas, or queries, you can contact reach me via my email at mjantepasado203@crc.pshs.edu.ph i will be sure to answer them
+  If you have any issues, ideas, or queries, you can contact reach me via my email at mjantepasado203@crc.pshs.edu.ph.
+  I will be sure to answer them

   All contributors to this are me and only me so far.